-Owned by the NSW State Government and managed by the Barangaroo Delivery Authority, the former container port is to be transformed into a 22 hectare financial, residential, retail and community destination.
+Owned by the NSW State Government and managed by the Barangaroo Delivery Authority, the former container port in Sydney is to be redeveloped into a 22 hectare financial, residential, retail and community destination.

-The cost of the transformation is estimated to be $6 billion and the waterfront precinct will inject more than $1.5 billion into the NSW economy annually.
+The cost of the redevelopment is estimated to be $6 billion and the Sydney waterfront precinct will inject more than $1.5 billion into the NSW economy annually.

-It is estimated that 23,000 people will occupy the Barangaroo precinct for both living and working purposes.
+It is estimated that 23,000 people will occupy the Barangaroo, Sydney precinct for both living and working purposes.
 It is expected that around 33,000 people will visit Barangaroo each day and over 12 million people each year.

-The site has been divided into three development areas, the Headland Park, Barangaroo Central and Barangaroo South.
+The site has been divided into three redevelopment areas, the Headland Park, Barangaroo Central and Barangaroo South.
 The Barangaroo master plan will also include a fully integrated public transport system.

 Construction of Barangaroo South commenced in 2011 and construction of Headland Park commenced in 2012.

-The entire precinct is expected to be completed in 2023.
+The entire Sydney precinct is expected to be completed in 2023.

 Headland Park will consist of 6 hectares of primarily green space, with a continuous waterfront promenade.

-The entire headland foreshore will be edged with 5,000 tonnes of sandstone, which will be excavated from the site.
+The entirety of headland foreshore will be edged with 5,000 tonnes of sandstone, which will be excavated from the site.

 Currently located in the Headland Park site is the former Sydney Ports Harbour Control Tower which has not been used since 2011.
 The Barangaroo Delivery Authority is seeking approval to demolish the structure.